partlyhuman/loopycart/docs/USAGE.md

 ![Zadig](zadig.png)

 Click "Options > List All Devices" and the device selection pulldown should have a few options.
-Click the "RP2040 Zero" in this list to select the Floopy Drive.
+Click the "Floopy Drive" in this list to select the Floopy Drive.

-By default, Zadig should show options to update the driver (most likely from "libusb0") to "WinUSB".
-Ensure "WinUSB" is selected on the right side, and click "Replace Driver."
-Be patient, installation can take a few seconds.
+By default, Zadig should show options to update the driver (most likely *from* "libusb0") *to* "WinUSB".
+This default is exactly what you want, no twiddling required.
+With "WinUSB" selected on the right side, tap "Replace Driver."
+Be patient, installation can take up to a minute.

 Once it's done running, Chrome will detect the Floopy Drive right away, no need to unplug the device.

-## After Initial Setup
+## After Initial Pairing

-Chrome will remember your pairing, so in the future, all you have to do is plug in the Floopy Drive and tap the "RP2040 Zero detected" notification.
-That's it!
+Chrome will remember your pairing, so in the future, all you have to do is plug in the Floopy Drive and tap the "Floopy Drive detected" notification.

 ## Disconnecting